ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 The test vector below lists the following values:

-- skS: The Issuer private Key, serialized using SerializeScalar from
+- skS: The Issuer Private Key, serialized using SerializeScalar from
   {{Section 2.1 of OPRF}} and represented as a hexadecimal string.
 - pkS: The Issuer Public Key, serialized according to the encoding in {{private-token-type}}.
 - token_challenge: A randomly generated TokenChallenge structure, represented